Afsaneh-Karami/Artificial-intelligence/discrete Bayesian Networks for probabilistic  queries/README.md

 ## Implementing discrete Bayesian Networks to answer probabilistic queries

-The programs were written in Python and it should do the following to be able to answer probabilistic queries:
+The programs were written in Python and it should do the following to be able to answer probabilistic queries:<br/>
-1. Read the datasets (in CSV format) available via Blackboard.
+1. Read the datasets from the CSV format file. <br/>
-2. Read from a configuration file a predefined structure of each of your Bayesian networks or use randomly generated structures.
+2. Read the structure and probability of a Bayesian networks use from a configuration file.<br/>
-3. Learn the parameters of the Bayesian networks (one network per dataset) using Maximum Likelihood Estimation for example.
+3. Learn the parameters of the Bayesian networks using Maximum Likelihood Estimation for example. <br/>
-4. Answer probabilistic queries using one of the algorithms provided in the module.
+4. Answer probabilistic queries.<br/>
 I applied an exact inference by enumeration to calculate the probability for the discrete Heart and Stroke Disease data sets.
 Regarding the structure of the network, for simplicity, I implemented the Naive Bayes.
-In the following steps, I declare my solution:
+In the following steps, I declare my solution:<br/>
+# Read from a configuration file a predefined structure of Bayesian networks
-1- To create the CPT table (conditional probability table) for each node in the network, I wrote a program named ”parameter-learning.py”(), which applies Maximum Likelihood estimation to create CPT tables.
+1- To create the CPT table (conditional probability table) for each node in the network, I wrote a program named
+”parameter-learning.py”(GOTO [parameter-learning link](https://github.com/Afsaneh-Karami/Artificial-intelligence/blob/main/discrete%20Bayesian%20Networks%20for%20probabilistic%20%20queries/paremeter_learning.py)), which applies Maximum Likelihood estimation to create CPT tables.
 The program gets data from a training CSV file (A comma-separated values file) and goes through rows to count matched situations.
 The program’s input